kasper573/yas/README.md

 ### Package layers

-Packages are grouped into categories that represent architectural layers: **Lower layers should not depend on higher layers**.
+Packages are grouped into categories that represent architectural layers imposing this rule:

+**Lower layers should not depend on higher layers**.

+> This is enforced using `pnpm depcheck`

 These are the layers, from top to bottom: